J535D165/datahugger/docs/development.md

 # Development

-Welcome at the development page of Datahugger.
-This page provides information on various aspects of datahugger, including the development and maintanance of repository APIs.

-## Repositories
+## Add new service

 Support for repositories can be achieved by implementing a "service".
 The file [datahugger/services.py](datahugger/services.py) list various services.
-For the new service, one needs to develop a new class, inherited from the BaseService class.
-The class of OSF is a good example of a simple implementation.
+For the new service, one needs to develop a new class, ideally inherited from the `BaseRepoDownloader` class.
+The class of Open Science Framework (`OSFDownload`) is a good example of a simple implementation.

 ```python
 class OSFDownload(BaseRepoDownloader):